Matching Characteristics of Center of Mass, Hip Turn and Lead Knee at the Top of the Swing by Core Zone (WEB 5)

 Anne Marie and Laurie have the same Carrying Angle(157 degrees)

-Posterior Zone / Lower CORE Characteristics
+Posterior Zone / Lower Core Characteristics

 Again, Posterior Zone / Lower Core Players have the widest Stance Widths of all of the Core Regions.